Updated: April 27, 2026

 Choosing the right MBA as an international student

 Deciding to pursue an MBA as an international student is a bold and exciting step toward global career growth.
 Understanding the different program formats can help you choose the path that best aligns with your goals.

 A traditional two-year MBA program not only offers a comprehensive academic experience but also typically makes you eligible for Optional Practical Training (OPT), allowing you to work in the U.S. for up to 12 months after graduation.
 Some programs, like Northeastern University's, go a step further by including a corporate residency that qualifies for Curricular Practical Training (CPT), giving you the chance to gain up to a year of real-world experience while still a student.

-On the other hand, a one-year STEM-designated MBA can be a powerful option for those seeking a faster route to the workforce, with the added benefit of being eligible for the STEM OPT extension—providing up to 36 months of post-graduation employment authorization.
-Each format offers unique advantages, and choosing the right one can open doors to transformative professional opportunities in the U.S. and beyond.
+On the other hand, an accelerated STEM-designated MBA can be a powerful option for those seeking a faster route to the workforce, with the added benefit of eligibility for the STEM OPT extension, which provides up to 36 months of post-graduation employment authorization.

 An MBA can prepare you for these positions: